Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Introduction

-Decisive progress towards robust and unchallenged detection of a gravitationally lensed GW rests fundamentally on our ability to identify candidate lensed GWs and then to localize them to a lensed host galaxy.
-Searches for candidate lensed GWs have so far concentrated either on pairs of GW detections with sky localizations and waveforms that are consistent with being lensed images of the same source and/or on individual detections of GW sources that appear to have an anomalous mass relative to an assumed underlying mass function \citep{Smith2018,Smith2019,Hannuksela2019,Singer2019,Dai2020,McIsaac2020,GW190521prop,Diego2021,Liu2021,LVlens2021,Diego2021,Bianconi2022,Broadhurst2022}.
-Both approaches are grounded in the physics of gravitational lensing in that multiply-imaged GWs will be magnified and thus will potentially differ in their apparent mass from the underlying mass function that describes the intrinsic population.
-Also, notwithstanding the discussion of magnification versus multiplicity above, the highest impact science can be done with detections of multiple images of the same source.
-However, both approaches face important challenges.
-Firstly, how to define anomalous when the underlying mass function of sources is not known a priori?
+{Efficient selection of candidate lensed GWs therefore faces several important challenges.} Firstly, how to define anomalous when the underlying mass function of sources is not known a priori?
 Secondly, how efficient is searching for multiple detections in a rapidly growing catalogue of GW detections from the LIGO, Virgo and KAGRA (LVK) detectors that are dominated by sources with 90 per cent credible sky localisation uncertainties of $\Omega_{90}>100\,\rm degree^2$ \citep{Petrov2021}?
-Moreover, the GW detectors rarely operate uninterrupted for more than a few hours and are offline for technology upgrades for timescales of order 1\,year.
+Moreover, the GW detectors rarely operate uninterrupted for more than a few hours and are offline for technology upgrades for timescales of $\gs1\,\rm year$.

-In this article we tackle some of the issues outlined above.
-We start by developing a new magnification-based approach to predicting rates of gravitationally lensed GWs that naturally integrates strong lenses of all masses and thus allows us to calibrate both the rates of lensed GW detections, the typical magnifications that they suffer, and their location in the mass-distance plane relative to the population of GW detections that are not strongly lensed.
+In this article we develop a new magnification-based approach to predicting rates of gravitationally lensed GWs that naturally integrates strong lenses of all masses and thus allows us to calibrate both the rates of lensed GW detections, the typical magnifications that they suffer, and their location in the mass-distance plane.
 We apply this approach to lensing of both BH-BH and NS-NS mergers and combine our magnification-based predictions with time delay theory to identify the typical arrival time differences for these sources and lenses of different mass and structure.
 This enables us to combine our predictions in the mass-distance plane with expected arrival time differences to develop efficient strategies for identifying and localizing candidate lensed GWs.
-This leads to predicting the lightcurves of lensed kilonova counterparts of lensed NS-NS mergers and considering their detectability with the Vera Rubin Observatory.
-We leave the important task of characterizing the relationship between magnification, image multiplicity and lens mass and cross-section to future work.
+This leads to predicting the lightcurves of lensed kilonova counterparts of lensed NS-NS mergers and considering their detectability with the Vera C. Rubin Observatory (Rubin).